Electromagnetic compatibility: Concepts

 Electromagnetic compatibility (EMC) is an equipment characteristic or property and is defined as " the ability of equipment or a system to function satisfactorily in its electromagnetic environment without introducing intolerable electromagnetic disturbances to anything in that environment " (IEV 161-01-07).

 EMC ensures the correct operation, in the same electromagnetic environment, of different equipment items which use or respond to electromagnetic phenomena, and the avoidance of any interference.
 Another way of saying this is that EMC is the control of EMI so that unwanted effects are prevented.

 Besides understanding the phenomena in themselves, EMC also addresses the countermeasures, such as control regimes, design and measurement, which should be taken in order to prevent emissions from causing any adverse effect.

+Technical characteristics of interference

 Types of interference

+EMC is often understood as the control of electromagnetic interference (EMI).
 Electromagnetic interference divides into several categories according to the source and signal characteristics.

 The origin of interference, often called "noise" in this context, can be man-made (artificial) or natural.

-Continuous interference

-Continuous, or continuous wave (CW), interference arises where the source continuously emits at a given range of frequencies.
+Continuous, or continuous wave (CW), interference comprises a given range of frequencies.
 This type is naturally divided into sub-categories according to frequency range, and as a whole is sometimes referred to as "DC to daylight".
+One common classification is into narrowband and broadband, according to the spread of the frequency range.